 e – firstname.lastname@example.org

-Kaitlyn Woods is a graduate from the Robert B. Willumstad School of Business, earning both her undergraduate degree in 2012 and an MBA graduate in 2015.
+Kaitlyn Woods is a graduate from the Robert B. Willumstad School of Business, earning both her undergraduate degree in 2012 and an M.B.A. graduate in 2015.
 She has been a member of the Women’s Giving Circle since February 2013.
-Kaitlyn helped to recreate the WGC Website and is a member of the WGC Executive Committee.
+Woods helped to recreate the WGC Website and is a member of the WGC Executive Committee.

-Kaitlyn is currently senior assistant director of Special Events and Constituent Engagement in Adelphi University’s Office of External Relations at Adelphi University where she is responsible for the development and execution of the University’s community relations program to meet the needs of internal and external audiences and serves as the University liaison for special events and initiatives for the President’s office.
+Woods is currently Senior Associate Director of Special Events and Constituent Engagement in Adelphi University’s Office of External Relations at Adelphi University where she is responsible for the development and execution of the University’s community relations program to meet the needs of internal and external audiences and serves as the University liaison for special events and initiatives for the President’s office.

 e – email@example.com